slip into summer with this gut lovin’ super herb

 That grief can take the form of that gas, bloating and indigestion I mentioned, but also create more systemic problems from disrupting your mental health to increasing your internal toxic load.

-In my clinical practice I’m always looking to find the root cause of symptoms.
+In our clinical practice we’re always looking to find the root cause of symptoms.
 That usually means starting with the gut.
 Since most digestion and absorption happens right in that organ, it needs to be in good repair.
 And repair we can!

 This is why we’ve been focusing on our gut lovin’ foods all summer.